 Involuntary Hospital Commitment Procedures

-The following information is provided to answer common questions concerning mental illness and substance abuse cases.
+The following information is provided to answer common questions concerning commitment cases involving mental illness.
 It is not intended to serve as legal advice.

-A mental illness or substance abuse commitment is not intended to lock someone up for long periods of time, nor can it insure a cure to the illness from which the person suffers.
+A mental illness commitment is not intended to lock someone up for long periods of time, nor can it ensure a cure to the illness from which the person suffers.
 Court action can only briefly intervene in what is likely to be a long-term treatment problem.
 You should expect someone who has been the subject of mental illness commitment proceedings to shortly return to the community where outpatient follow-up treatment may continue for many months.

 - The proposed patient is likely mentally ill, and;